The Google Plugin for Eclipse is deprecated and will not be supported beyond Eclipse 4.6 (Neon). It will be removed in early 2018.

 Cloud Tools for Eclipse supports development for the App Engine environment.
 To migrate your existing GPE project to Cloud Tools for Eclipse:

-If you're using Eclipse 4.4 or earlier, upgrade to Eclipse 4.5 or later.
+If you're using Eclipse 4.4 or earlier, upgrade to Eclipse IDE for Java EE Developers, version 4.5 or later.

 Install Cloud Tools for Eclipse.
 This process will uninstall GPE.